Package swingtree.style

 -

-toBeStyled- The component to apply the style sheet to.startingStyle- TheStyleConfto start with when applying the style sheet.- Returns:
+toBeStyled- The component for which a style ought to be computed and returned.startingStyle- TheStyleConfto start with when applying the style sheet.- Returns:

 - The